-When the redcurrants and blackcurrants ripen and weigh down the branches of our fruit bushes, I know it’s time to make Summer Pudding.
+Summer Pudding … my favourite dessert.
+When the redcurrants and blackcurrants ripen and weigh down the branches of our fruit bushes, I know it’s Summer Pudding time.

 Soft fruit can be whatever you’ve got.
 I love cherries, so I always make sure I add plenty.
 We have an orchard nearby where you can pick your own fruit.
-One of my favourite summer outings is to visit the orchard and pluck my own cherries from the trees.
+One of my favorite summer outings is to visit the orchard and harvest cherries from the trees.
 There is often home-made cherry ice-cream for sale too.

 The garden provides ample redcurrants, the bush illuminated with the bunches of berries like red Christmas fairy-lights.
 We have a few blackcurrants and still plenty of blueberries; I pick a generous handful.
 I like to use strawberries in the Summer Pudding recipe as well, for their delicious texture and flavour.
 Ours are over, finished by the end of June, so my strawberries are locally grown and bought from the nearby farm shop.